Drill mode in a visualization in Power BI

-By default, drilling will not filter other visuals in a report.
-But this feature can be enabled in Power BI Desktop and Power BI service.
+By default, drilling won't filter other visuals in a report.
+You can enable this feature in Power BI Desktop and the Power BI service.

 In Desktop, select the Format tab and select the checkbox for Drilling filters other visuals.

-Now when you drill down (or drill up or expand) in a visual with a hierarchy, that action filters the other visuals on the page.
+Now, when you drill down, drill up, or expand in a visualization with a hierarchy, that action filters the other visuals on the page.

-To enable this in Power BI service, from the top menubar, select Visual interactions > Drilling filters other visuals.
+To enable this in the Power BI service, from the top menu bar, select Visual interactions > Drilling filters other visuals.

 You can think of the hierarchy axis and the hierarchy group as the mechanisms that you can use to increase and decrease the granularity of data you want to view.
-Any data that can be organized into categories and subcategories qualifies as having a hierarchy.
-This, of course, includes dates and times.
+Any data that you can organize into categories and subcategories qualifies as having a hierarchy including dates and times.

-You can create a visualization in Power BI to have a hierarchy by selecting one or more data fields to add to either the Axis well or the Group well, along with the data you want to examine as data fields in the Values well.
-You'll know if your data is hierarchical if Drill mode icons appear on the upper-left and right corners of your visualization.
+You can create a visualization in Power BI to have a hierarchy by selecting one or more data fields to add to either the Axis well or the Group well.
+Then, add the data you want to examine as data fields in the Values well.
+You'll know if your data is hierarchical if Drill mode icons appear on the upper-left and upper-right corners of your visualization.

 Essentially, it's convenient to think of two types of hierarchical data:

-- Date and time data - If you have a data field with a DateTime data type, you already have hierarchical data.
-Power BI automatically creates a hierarchy for any data field whose values can be parsed into a DateTime structure.
+Date and time data - If you have a data field with a DateTime data type, you already have hierarchical data.
+Power BI automatically creates a hierarchy for any data field.
+You can parse the values into a DateTime structure.
 You only need to add one DateTime field to the Axis or Group well.

-- Categorical data - If your data is derived from collections that contain subcollections, or otherwise has rows of data that share common values, you have hierarchical data.
+Categorical data - If Power BI derives your data from collections that contain subcollections, or otherwise has rows of data that share common values, you have hierarchical data.